 Some scholarships, especially if they’re need-based, might require you to submit your FAFSA form or sometimes even your parents’ tax and income information along with your application.

 An updated resume can make a big difference when it comes to applying for scholarships.
 Along with your essay, you should view your resume as one of the central pieces of your application—where you can highlight your skills and accomplishments.
-If you’re looking to take your resume writing skills to the next level, try out these tips.

 Step 3: Create a Calendar

 When it comes to how to apply for scholarships, timing is key.
 It’s a good idea to begin applying as soon as possible…those deadlines can sneak up on you!
 From the start, make a list (whether in an Excel sheet or with pen and paper) of the scholarships you’d like to apply for, their deadlines, and the required documents and essays.
 (Going Merry also provides an estimated time for each application).

 Make sure to start your scholarship applications well in advance so you’ll be ahead of the game.
 Some applications will request that you create a media project, such as a video explaining why you should be awarded the scholarship.
 This can be time-consuming, especially when you’re already busy with classes, homework, and sometimes extracurricular activities!
 Giving yourself time and starting early will help you confidently submit your scholarship applications.

 The essay can make or break the application, so it’s important to give it the time and effort that it deserves.
 Even if you’re lacking confidence when it comes to your writing skills, following a few simple tips can help take your essay to the next level.